Vegetarian Side Dishes

 - Grease the bottom of a sheet pan with the olive oil and preheat over to 400 degrees F (again, more or less depending on the amount of caramelization and browning you want).

-- Lightly toss vegetables in 2 tbs extra virgin olive oil.
+- Lightly toss vegetables in 2 tablespoons extra-virgin olive oil.
 Or, place the vegetables in the sheet pan and sprinkle with a tablespoon or two of the oil.

 - For this mixture of vegetable, bake for approximately 30 to 35 minutes.